-Suspended public transport systems have major advantages.
-Ground based rail systems such as trams take up and dominate road space, whilst monorails require heavy and intrusive infrastructure so are largely confined to theme parks and tourist areas.
+Ground based rail systems such as trams take up and dominate road space, whilst monorails require heavy and intrusive infrastructure, so they are largely confined to theme parks and tourist areas.

 We proposed and helped to plan new routes which no other system could offer and along which major businesses could be lobbied for support.